-Event Declared Year Date FEMA Area Effects Local Effects Hazard Source

-Disaster Public Surrounding Occurring in Allenstown Category

-DR- Assistance Allenstown

-occurred in Allenstown,

-and Town emergency

-NH Drought No 2002 Διισ NI/A All counties in the State services were delayed.
-Allenstown likely Drought Allenstown

-NH Drought Emergency INO 2002 Aug IN/A of NH except Coos experienced loss of hay Drought, Hazard

-Aug 2002 County.
-One of the Temp, Mitigation

-, tag = 00= hottest Augusts on Suncook River and other Committee,

-record in Concord along Increased CNHRPC

-with drought conditions Wildfire Concord

-Risk Monitor

-likely ran dry at areas of 8/20/02,

-Hampshire.
+Event Declared Year Date FEMA Area Effects Local Effects Hazard Source Disaster Public Surrounding Occurring in Allenstown Category DR- Assistance Allenstown occurred in Allenstown, and Town emergency services were delayed.
+NH Drought No 2002 Aug N/A All counties in the State Drought, Allenstown Emergency 2002 7,00 11,71 of NH except Coos Extreme Hazard Aug 2002 County.
+One of the crops, lowering of the Temp, Mitigation hottest Augusts on Suncook River and other Committee, record in Concord along Increased Wildfire CNHRPC with drought conditions since March made for a Allenstown dug wells Risk Concord Monitor high fire danger in New likely ran dry at areas of TUSK 8/20/02, Hampshire.
 Numerous high elevation.
-NHDES

-forest fires were reported, including a

-30-acre blaze in New

-Durham.

-Allenstown No 2002 May Similar storms were A line of severe Storms, Allenstown

-Thunder- 31 likely experienced in the thunderstorms moving Lightning, Hazard

-storms and Central NH region through New Hampshire Mitigation

-Lightning Committee,

-May 2002 Debris CNHRPC,

-power lines throughout the central and Area Hazard Mitigation

-southeastern part of the Committees

-state.
-About 18,000 Committees

-customers lost electrical

-service during the

-storms.
-Trees were

-reported down in

-Allenstown and many

-other neighboring towns.

-Allenstown No 2001 Jul 1 N/A The building on the At the White Rabbit Inn, Fire.
-Arson.
-Allenstown

-Structure Fire , Suncook River is on the Human Hazard

-July 2001 person and injured Mitigation

-which may have helped several others.
-Suspects Committee,

-respond to the fire were identified but no CNHRPC

-along with other mutual aid towns.

-alu towns. the suspects were indicted on other

-charges.

-Allenstown No 2001 May N/A It is possible other Lightning, Allenstown

-Wildfire communities Wildfire Hazard

-May 2001 surrounding Allenstown Mitigation

-and 5 buildings.
-The fire Committee

-some of the larger fires.
-2004,

-Snow EM-3166 2001 Mar \$5.920 Record and near-record burnt 10 acres of land.
-Winter, CNHRPC Allenstown

-Snow Emergency EIAI-2100 2001 5-7 snowfall from late Extreme Hazard

-Mar 2001 , winter storm, Temp, Mitigation

-emergency declaration protective measures, Wind Committee,

-was issued for including snow removal.
-CNHRPC,

-protective measures.
-Likely numerous power FEMA

-Merrimack, outages and blizzard-like

-Hillsborough and 5 conditions were

-probably experienced in

-Allenstown No 2001 NI/A eligible. /A, although mutual aid Allenstown.
-Human Allenstown

-Civil INO 2001 IN/A response may have Human, Civil Hazard

-Civil occurred, such as the new road opening CIVII Mitigation

-Joseph Ca, Jacin as the I I
+NHDES forest fires were reported, including a 30-acre blaze in New Allenstown No 2002 May N/A Durham.
+Similar storms were A line of severe Storms, Allenstown Thunder- 2002 31 14/7 likely experienced in the Lightning, Hazard storms and Central NH region through New Hampshire Winds, Mitigation Lightning Committee, May 2002 that downed trees and Debris CNHRPC, power lines throughout the central and Area Hazard Mitigation southeastern part of the Committees state.
+About 18,000 customers lost electrical service during the storms.
+Trees were reported down in Allenstown and many other neighboring towns.
+Allenstown No 2001 Jul 1 N/A The building on the At the White Rabbit Inn, Structure Fire July 2001 Suncook River is on the other side of Pembroke a fatal arson killed one person and injured Human Hazard Mitigation July 2001 several others.
+Suspects Committee, respond to the fire were identified but no CNHRPC along with other mutual aid towns. the suspects were indicted on other charges.
+Allenstown No 2001 May N/A It is possible other Lightning, Allenstown Wildfire , ,, communities Wing Road, Allenstown Wildfire Hazard May 2001 surrounding Allenstown Mitigation and 5 buildings.
+The fire Committee some of the larger fires. burnt 10 acres of land.
+2004, CNHRPC Snow EM-3166 2001 Mar \$5.820 Record and near-record Winter, Allenstown Emergency 5-7 Ţ5,5 1 0 snowfall from late \$5,820 in FEMA Public Extreme Hazard Mar 2001 Assistance funding for Temp, Mitigation emergency declaration protective measures, Wind Committee, was issued for protective measures. including snow removal.
+Likely numerous power CNHRPC, FEMA Merrimack, outages and blizzard-like LIVIA Hillsborough and 5 conditions were other counties declared , , , - 11 eligible.
+Allenstown.
+Allenstown No 2001 N/A /A, although mutual aid Human, Allenstown Civil response may have occurred, such as the when Chester Turnpike new road opening Civil Hazard Mitigation occurred, such as the Incw road opening iviidgation